Airplane-Journal/Memento_Case/README.md

 ## Assembly

-For 1/8" acrylic, use 4 x 6mm and 4 x 8mm M3 screws, plus 8 to 12 x M3 washers for front and back cover assembly.
+For 1/8" thick acrylic,
+use 4 x 6mm M3 screws to secure front cover,
+and 4 x 8mm M3 screws plus 8 to 12 x M3 washers as spacers for the back cover.

 Optionally: